YiLimath/YiLimath.github.io/_posts/2024-11-02-blog-post-1-Moduli.md

 (2) Calabi Yau ([The Calabi conjecture and K-stability](https://academic.oup.com/imrn/article/2012/10/2272/849227))

 ---
+## Note-: Hyperbolicity and positivity properties on moduli spaces
+---

+Here are several moduli spaces share the hyperbolicity properties:

+(1) We will apply ,

+(2) ,

+---
 ## Note Short introduction to KSBA theory
+---
 The KSBA construction use MMP and semistable reduction instead of GIT method in the moduli space of stable curves and Hodge theory method in the moduli space of .